Kae Kurd: Stand-up comedy

 Kurd's stage name came initially from the fact that his classmates at school could not pronounce his name.
 People would introduce him as “K, he's a Kurd”.
 After he was then announced on stage as 'Kae Kurd', decided he liked the name and adopted it as his Twitter handle.
 He told Festmag that, “I'm not complaining.
 It's nice to have some separation of your identity and stage persona.”

 Kurd's comedy focuses on issues of race, identity, and growing up Kurdish in the UK.
 He started out on the black comedy circuit in 2011 and some of his material revolves around imagining white comedians trying to pitch their routines to a black audience.
 As someone from a nation without an independent state, “your whole existence is about trying to find an identity or to speak up for your identity”, Kurd said.
 Reviewing his Edinburgh comedy show, Chortle noted Kurd as 'One to watch.'

+In 2021, Kurd began a legal case for libel against fellow comedian Darius Davies over allegations by Davies that Kurd had plagiarised his material.

 In March 2023, Kurd announced his first UK headline tour, set to take place in September 2023.